Tour Questions? Call 425-608-4217

 Day 6: Prehistoric Tombs and onto Dublin

-Today we'll drive an hour out of Dublin to one of Europe’s premier archaeological sites: the ancient tombs of Brú na Bóinne.
+Today we'll drive an hour out of Dublin to one of Europe's premier archaeological sites: the ancient tombs of Brú na Bóinne.
 Predating Stonehenge by a thousand years and the pyramids at Giza by 500, these massive "passage tombs" of Newgrange and Knowth are windows into a mysterious, pre-Celtic Ireland, just as it was pulling itself up and out of the Stone Age.
-This afternoon we’ll return to Dublin to tour a different monument: the Guinness Storehouse, home of Ireland’s national beer.
-From here, you’ll be free to make your way back to our hotel neighborhood (saints be praised, the Guinness brewery is on the way), where the rest of the afternoon and evening are yours to explore more of diverse, dynamic Dublin.
+This afternoon we'll return to Dublin to tour a different monument: the Guinness Storehouse, home of Ireland's national beer.
+From here, you'll be free to make your way back to our hotel neighborhood.
+The rest of the afternoon and evening are yours to explore more of diverse, dynamic Dublin.
 Bus: 2 hrs.
 Walking: moderate.

 Day 7: The Historic Heart of Dublin

 This morning we'll take a walking tour through Dublin, learning about its often calamitous history, from the days of Viking raids to the hard centuries of British occupation, to its remarkable literary legacy, to the modern city of today.
 We'll begin at Trinity College for an illuminating look at the remarkable Book of Kells, a jolt of Irish creativity that helped pull Europe out of the Dark Ages.
 The rest of your day will be free to take in some of Dublin's other world-class sights, such as the National Museum or Dublin Castle.
-Tonight we’ll compare notes and celebrate our marvelous week together over a farewell dinner.
+Tonight we'll compare notes and celebrate our marvelous week together over a farewell dinner.
 No bus.
 Walking: moderate.

 Day 8: Tour Over After Breakfast